Abhishek24122000/Netflix_Customer_segmentation_and_Retention_Analysis/Readme.md

 However, the correlation analysis does not establish a meaningful statistical relationship between churn and the other variables because the churn target contains only one class.

-The displayed correlations include:
+Displayed Correlations
+Variable Pair	Correlation

-Age ↔ Monthly Revenue: -0.02
+Age ↔ Monthly Revenue	-0.02
-Age ↔ Days Since Last Payment: -0.01
+Age ↔ Days Since Last Payment	-0.01
-Monthly Revenue ↔ Days Since Last Payment: 0.01 Predictive Modelling Limitation
+Monthly Revenue ↔ Days Since Last Payment	0.01 Predictive Modelling Limitation

 The analysis establishes a churn framework but does not contain a completed predictive machine-learning model.